Fantasia (1940 film): Live-action

-The live action scenes were the first to be filmed inside Stage 1, a 11,000 sq ft production sound stage built at Disney's Burbank studios in 1940.
-It was subsequently dedicated to the film.
-The on-screen musicians were not the Philadelphia Orchestra but in fact local players, with Disney sound effects artist Jimmy MacDonald on timpani and composer Paul Smith on violin.
-Taylor's introductions were filmed in August 1940, with Howe returning as cinematographer.
-Howe adds visual energy with brief flashes of colour projected onto some instruments as the musicians tune up, and changes the hues of the side lighting for each introduction for variety.
-The jam session during the intermission includes a theme from The Pastoral Symphony and "Bach Goes to Town", a jazz tune popularised by Benny Goodman.
-David Butler points out the significance of the brief interlude, demonstrating to the audience that "these musicians aren't serious all the time" and that jazz is seen as an "antidote to serious music."
+The live action segments were the first to be filmed inside Stage 1, an 11,000-square-foot production sound stage built at Disney's Burbank studios in 1940; the facility was subsequently named and dedicated to the film until 2013.
+Although the film's narrative frames the on-screen musicians as members of the Philadelphia Orchestra, they were actually local session players.
+Among them were Disney sound effects artist Jimmy MacDonald on timpani and composer Paul Smith on violin.
+Taylor's introductions were filmed in August 1940 with James Wong Howe returning as cinematographer.
+To infuse visual energy into the segments, Howe projected brief flashes of color onto the instruments as the musicians tuned up, altering the hue of the side lighting for each introduction to provide a variety of effects.
+During the intermission, a jazz jam session incorporates a theme from Beethoven's Pastoral Symphony alongside "Bach Goes to Town", a jazz tune popularized by Benny Goodman.
+Film scholar David Butler highlights the significance of this brief interlude, noting that it demonstrated to the audience that "these musicians aren't serious all the time" while positioning jazz as an "antidote to serious music."

-In 1940, Ub Iwerks was re-hired at the Disney studios as a technical supervisor for special visual effects.
-Among his first assignments was the handshake scene with Mickey Mouse and Stokowski.
-The scene was produced by filming Stokowski shaking hands in thin air, after which the animators placed drawing paper on top of the photographic print and matched Mickey's actions with his.
-The animation was photographed with the Stokowski film inside the camera to create a single negative that combined both sequences.
+In 1940, Ub Iwerks rejoined the Disney studio as a technical supervisor for special visual effects, receiving the handshake scene between Mickey Mouse and Stokowski as one of his first assignments.
+This was achieved by filming Stokowski shaking hands in thin air.
+Animators then placed drawing paper directly over the photographic prints to match Mickey’s movements to the live action footage.
+To combine the sequences into a single negative, the completed animation was photographed with the Stokowski film loaded directly inside the camera.